valstat/valstat-rfc/README.md

 The scope of Valstat is ambitious: from the micro code level, to the macro, inter system level.

-> Every call has a response&trade;
+> Every caller has a responder&trade;
 -->
 # Documentation